pantheon-systems/documentation/source/content/guides/style-guide/05-markdown.md

 ### Export Local Environment Variables

 Be kind.
 If you're writing a guide that will use one or more example variables the reader must replace when following along, you should walk them through exporting them to local environment variables.
-See the [Variables](#variables) section below for more details.
+See [Variables](/guides/style-guide/style#variables) for more details.

 ### Inline